nwillc/fun-jdbc/docs/example.md

           .forEach(p -> System.out.println(p.word + ": " + p.count));
     }

-Or you could use the ExtractorFactory to create an extractor:
+Or you could use the EFactory to create an extractor:

     void printCounts(Dao dao) {
         ExtractorFactory<Pair> factory = new ExtractorFactory<>();